Adolf Cluss: Early life in America

 Adolf Cluss immigrated to the United-States in 1848 at the age of 23.
 He crossed the Atlantic on board the Zürich, a small sailing ship from Le Havre, France to New York City.
 He spent the first six months in New York City where he perfected his English.
 He looked for work in Philadelphia, Baltimore and finally settled in Washington, D.C., in the 1849.
-In the summer of 1849, he started working for the U.S. Coast Survey as a technical draftsman surveying the Maryland and Virginia coastlines.
-The following year, we worked at the Washington Navy Yard designing various project for the Ordnance Department.
+In the summer of 1849, he started working for the United States Coast Survey as a technical draftsman surveying the Maryland and Virginia coastlines.
+The following year, he worked at the Washington Navy Yard designing various project for the Ordnance Department.
 He did not like this position or his life in the city and considered going back to Europe.
 He considered becoming a bookseller in 1852, requesting funds from his father who did not provide the funds.
 In 1855, he became a US citizen and transferred to the US Treasury Department as a technical draftsman.
 He became an abolitionist sometime after that time.

 He briefly returned to Europe in 1859 to receive his share of the inheritance this father had left him when he died in 1857 and returned to Philadelphia.
-He attempted to become a brewer with a friend but the business soon failed and we was back to his old position in the Ordnance Department at the Washington Navy Yard working closely with Admiral John A. Dahlgren.
+He attempted to become a brewer with a friend but the business soon failed and he was back to his old position in the Ordnance Department at the Washington Navy Yard working closely with Admiral John A. Dahlgren.

-Private practice
+Private Practice

 Adolf Cluss started his private practice in 1862.
 While America was torn apart in the Civil War and while still working at the Navy Yard, Cluss started an architectural office with another German immigrant Josef Wildrich von Kammerhueber.
 He continued to work full-time at the Navy Yard until the following year and part-time as an architect.
 His partner was working full-time from Cluss' house on 2nd Street, NW.
 In 1864, their breakthrough was the Wallach School.
 Adolf Cluss was 39 years old.

 Cluss and Kammerhueber were also civil engineers as many architects at the time.
 In 1864, the City of Washington requested Cluss and Kammerhueber to write a report on the Washington City Canal and the sewer system.
 This report led to the Canal being finally covered over in 1871 which had become an open sewer on the National Mall.
 The partnership ended in 1868.
 He became an active member of the American Institute of Architects in 1867.